aptos-labs/aptos-core/developer-docs-site/docs/sdks/python-sdk.md

 pip3 install aptos-sdk
 ```

 The `aptos-sdk` will be installed in the local site packages directory.
-For example, on MacOS, you will find the `aptos-sdk` in the `~/Library/Python/3.8/lib/python/site-packages/aptos_sdk` directory.
+For example, on macOS, you will find the `aptos-sdk` in the `~/Library/Python/3.8/lib/python/site-packages/aptos_sdk` directory.

 ### Install from the source